 Periodontal treatments comprise a significant portion of the procedures we perform at Restorative and Implant Dentistry of Bayside.
-Dr. Sameet Sheth understands that the success of dental implants and other restorations relies heavily upon establishing a foundation of comprehensive dental health.
+Our experienced dentist, Sameet Sheth, DDS, understands that the success of dental implants and other restorations relies heavily upon establishing a foundation of comprehensive dental health.
 For this reason, achieving healthy gums, teeth, and supportive bone tissue prior to rebuilding your smile is always the initial goal of your treatment plan.
 If you require periodontal treatment to repair damage caused by gum disease or tooth loss, our dentist will explain which procedures can help restore optimal tissue health and bone strength.

 The following information can help you gain a greater understanding of periodontal disease and treatment options that can address this common concern.
 If you are interested in treatment, we encourage you to contact our office to schedule a consultation.